-Lets see the traditional C ways for clearing up of unused objects is bit of a nightware.
-There is no ways in the language like how should be approached.
+Let’s see the traditional C ways for clearing up of unused objects is a bit of a nightmare.
+There are no ways in the language like how should be approached.

-Imagine one function A create one object and pass it to another function B now both are using the same data now the problem is who is the responsible for deleting it, if its no longer used ? and lets say we have one function who is also gonna use the same data than what ?
+Imagine one function A create one object and pass it to another function B now both are using the same data now the problem is who is: the responsible for deleting it if it no longer used? and let’s say we have one function who is also gonna use the same data than what?

 What we have in Obj-C

-Most important thing is Object Ownership it means an object owner is someone that has explicitly said “I need that object, do’t delete”.
+Most important thing is Object Ownership it means an object owner is someone that has explicitly said: “I need that object, don’t delete”.
 So one object can have more than one owner.

-If object owner are not using it they have the responsibilty to tell so that the reference count should be decreased by one.
-So while dealing with Obj-C pointers/Objects its really good to send correct messages.
+If object owner is not using it they have the responsibility to tell so that the reference count should be decreased by one.
+So while dealing with Obj-C pointers/Objects it’s really good to send correct messages.

-alloc, it will allocates an fresh instance of the object, set the reference count +1.
+alloc, it will allocate a fresh instance of the object, set the reference count +1.

 new, shortest way to write alloc&init.

-autorelease, need object temporarily and want to delete once you done with the operations.
+autorelease, need object temporarily and want to delete once you did with the operations.

 dealloc, opposite of init method, automatically get called right before the object is destroyed.

-Its an instance of NSAutoreleasePool, objects which are to be autoreleased.
-You can also send message to autorelease or create object using convenience methods.
+It’s an instance of NSAutoreleasePool, objects which are to be auto released.
+You can also send a message to autorelease or create object using convenience methods.
 So once the object added into autorelease pool and when the pool is popped, all the objects will be deleted.

-Retain cycle is a condition where two objects strongly maintains a reference of each other and stops each other from being released.
+Retain cycle is a condition where two objects strongly maintain a reference to each other and stop each other from being released.
 For example, let we have two classes as.

 @interface Parent : NSObject @property (nonatomic, strong) Child *child; @end @implementation Parent @end @interface Child : NSObject @property (nonatomic, strong) Parent * parent; @end @implementation Child @end